o3de/o3de.org/content/docs/user-guide/features/platforms/android/troubleshooting.md

 ---
-description: ' Identify and fix common issues seen during Android development with Amazon Lumberyard. '
+description: ' Identify and fix common issues seen during Android development with Open 3D Engine. '
 title: Troubleshooting Lumberyard issues on Android
 ---
 # Troubleshooting Lumberyard issues on Android {#troubleshoot-android}

  Things go wrong during development, and knowing which issues are the most commonly encountered and how to resolve them can be a big help\.
-This topic is a knowledge base of many of the issues that users experience when they're working with Amazon Lumberyard to develop a project for Android\.
+This topic is a knowledge base of many of the issues that users experience when they're working with Open 3D Engine to develop a project for Android\.
 This section focuses on helping you quickly identify your issue and get it resolved, so that you can get back to work\.

 For information on how to design assets and configure renderer settings to improve performance, see [Lumberyard Performance Tuning Guidelines for Mobile Devices](/docs/user-guide/features/platforms/mobile-performance.md)\.